philosophyarendtdemocracy

 Rational Ignorance vs. Thoughtlessness

 Public-choice theory uses a colder term for a related vulnerability: rational ignorance—the fact that, since an individual vote rarely decides outcomes, citizens have weak incentives to master complex political information.
+Because the cost of becoming informed is high and the marginal benefit of one vote is low, widespread voter ignorance becomes predictable rather than pathological.

 That framework explains why publics often fail to monitor institutions.

-Arendt goes deeper: the danger is not only that citizens don’t know enough, but that they stop judging what they do know.
+But Arendt goes deeper: the danger is not only that citizens don't know enough, but that they stop judging what they do know.
 Ignorance can be remedied by information; thoughtlessness requires a recovery of the habits of attention, reflection, and public responsibility.

 Natality and the Possibility of Renewal

 The condition is demanding: people must re-enter the public world.
 They must associate, deliberate, act, and—above all—think.
+They must recover the capacity to judge that thoughtlessness has eroded, and they must do so together, because isolated individuals cannot sustain the shared reality that judgment requires.

 Freedom is not a possession.
 It is an activity.
+It exists only in its exercise—and its exercise is never complete, never guaranteed, never automatic.

 The Warning